mrakgr/The-Spiral-Language/readme.md

 let id x = x
 ```

 In the editor the type shows up as `'a -> 'a`, but with the foralls made explicit its type is `forall 'a. 'a -> 'a`.
-The forall is troublesome, it is not something that can be executed in assembly.
+The forall is troublesome, it is not something that can be compiled to machine code straightforwardly.
 There are two different compilation strategies that compilers can use to deal with the forall.

 1) The first is to use uniform representations for every data type.
 Dynamic languages use this by default, and in .NET languages that corresponds to upcasting a variable to heap allocated base type.